slatedocs/slate/source/index.html.md

 Warning: deleting the wallet.dat file in this directory will cause you to lose all of your coins if you have no back up.
 </aside>

-These are the paths where your **blockchain data, wallet and pretty much everything related to OKCash** is stored.
+These are the paths where your **blockchain data, wallet and pretty much everything related to Okcash** is stored.

 When using the ok-blockchain.zip method these are the location where you extract the ok-blockchain.zip file.